High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: Deep Learning Model

-The detailed structure of the autoencoder is shown in Fig.~\ref{fig:network}(b).
+The detailed structure of the model is shown in Fig.~\ref{fig:network}(b).
 We use a multi-layer perceptron to learn latent features and then map them to the image on the screen using a concatenation of transposed convolutional layers \cite{Dumoulin2016}.
 The transposed convolutional layer performs the transformation in the opposite direction of a normal convolution, which projects localized feature maps to a higher-dimensional space.
-Despite of the deepness of the neural network, a single prediction only takes about 20 ms on a mid-range graphics card, which is orders of magnitude faster than standard beam dynamics simulation.
+Despite of the deepness of the neural network, a single prediction only takes about 20 ms on a NVIDIA Tesla P100-16GB graphics card, which is orders of magnitude faster than standard beam dynamics simulation.